wildwingBat/cobblemon-spawn-legendaries/README.md

 This uses Pokémon Go odds, where every legendary has a 1/20 chance of being shiny.
 When weather boosted, shiny odds become 1/10.
 More information about weather boosts below.

-THIS MOD IS UNMAINTAINED.
-I MADE THIS FOR MY BROTHER, AND DO NOT PLAN ON ACTIVELY UPDATING IT.
-FEEL FREE TO FORK AND MAKE CHANGES!

-Note: Cobblemon does not have a model for all legendaries yet!
+_Note: While Cobblemon runs on the Showdown engine and has support for the legendaries battle-wise, Cobblemon does not yet have an in-game model for all legendaries!
 My brother used a datapack that contained all models; you will also need a similar datapack to see the legendaries in-game!
 I cannot provide that datapack to you.
+Without a datapack, the legendaries will spawn as a substitute._

 ## Features

-- **Legendary Pokémon Spawning**: Adds spawn conditions for legendary Pokémon.
+- **Legendary Pokémon**: Adds spawn conditions for legendary Pokémon.
+Can spawn in the Overworld and the Nether.
-- **Ultra Beasts**: Includes spawn conditions for Ultra Beasts and Paradox Pokémon.
+- **Ultra Beasts**: Includes spawn conditions for Ultra Beasts.
+They spawn exclusively in The End dimension.
 - **Paradox Pokémon**: No spawn conditions currently.
 Easy to add; I have them commented out.
+- **Dynamic Spawn Conditions**:
-- **Dynamic Conditions**: Spawning based on weather, time of day, and specific locations.
+  - Spawning based on current weather.
+  - Time of day (Dawn, Day, Exactly Noon, Afternoon, Dusk, Night, Exactly Midnight).
+  - Works with both Terralith and Vanilla biomes!
+  - Special conditions (in water, in caves, or in the sky).
 - **Multi-Dimensional**: Spawns different legendaries in the overworld, end, and nether.
 - **Weather (Shiny) Boosts**: Boosts the shiny odds of the legendary depending on the weather.
 More information about this below.